bahlo/arne.me/content/blog/emacs-config-from-scratch-part-three.md

 ![A screenshot of Emacs with a dark theme showing Zig code and a context menu for code actions](/blog/emacs-config-from-scratch-part-three/zig-lsp.png)

-I'm going to switch Emacs as my primary editor and tune it further in the coming weeks.
+I'm going to switch to Emacs as my primary editor and tune it further in the coming weeks.
 In the next part, I want to add support for Org-mode, show a dashboard on startup, enable font ligatures and fix all the small things that I'll find.